Manish1808/E-Sanchay/readme.md

 ## Project SnapShot
 ![alt text](<Screenshot (7).png>)

 #### Project is Live at : https://e-sanchay.vercel.app/
-testing :
 mobile : +918309340250
-passwoord : 123456
+password : 123456
 You can use in login page to test the application

 ## E-Sanchay Video Demo